 Armenia is a land-locked country located in south-western Asia, bordering Georgia to the north, Turkey to the west, and Iran and Azerbaijan to the south and east.
 The country's total land area is roughly 30,000 square kilometres, and its population is estimated to be 3.3 million (2014).
 The capital of Armenia is the city of Yerevan.
 Armenia's national day is celebrated on 21 September.

 The Republic of Armenia once more became independent on 21 September 1991 following a national referendum establishing independence from the Soviet Union.
-Armenia is a Presidential Republic.
+Armenia is a Presidential Republic, although a recent constitutional reform will abolish the Presidency from 2018.
 The executive branch consists of the President who serves as the Head of State, the Prime Minister who serves as the Head of Government, and the Council of Ministers, the members of which serve five-year terms.

 President Serzh Sargsyan won the February 2008 presidential election with the backing of the conservative Republican Party of Armenia, a party in which he serves as chairman, and took office in April 2008.
 President Sargsyan won a second presidential term in elections held on 18 February 2013.

 President Sargsyan's ruling Republican Party of Armenia won 44 per cent of the vote at the most recent parliamentary elections held in May 2012.
-The main opposition party, Prosperous Armenia, led by Armenia's wealthiest man, Gagik Tsarukyan, won 30 per cent of the vote.
 Prime Minister Hovik Abrahamyan took office in April 2014 following the resignation of Tigran Sargysan who had served as Prime Minister for six years.